The Family Law Council advises and makes recommendations to the Attorney-General about:

 The council includes a chairperson and usually eight to ten members who are appointed by the Attorney-General in consultation with the Prime Minister and Cabinet.
 All are part-time members.

 Members must include a judge of the Family Court or Federal Circuit Court.
 It may also include other judges, lawyers, social workers, relationship counsellors, Australian Government and state employees and others.

 It has been the policy of successive governments that council membership encompasses equity and diversity in gender, race and where possible, ensures that all states and territories are represented.

 There are no provisions in the Family Law Act relating to the appointment of observers.
 However, the council currently has observers who may attend meetings.
 Observers play an important part in the management of the council’s workload.

 A full list of council members and observers can be found on the Family Law Council members and observers page.

 The council usually meets in capital cities around Australia.

-Minutes of council meetings are kept.
-Recent meeting minutes are available at:
+Minutes of council meetings are available below:

 The council is a statutory authority established under section 115 of the Family Law Act 1975.
 It commenced operation in November 1976.

 The council is required to provide an annual report to the Attorney-General after 30 June each year.
 Annual reports can be found on the Family Law Council Annual Reports page.